-- 10. TERMINATION FOR FAILURE TO COMPLY WITH FEDERAL AND COUNTY LOBBYIST REQUIREMENTS.
-Failure on the part of the Operating Agency and/or its Lobbyist(s) to fully comply with said Federal and County Lobbyist requirements shall constitute a material breach of the Contract upon which the County may immediately terminate this Contract, and the Operating Agency shall be liable for any and all damages incurred by the County and/or any federal agency as a result of such breach - 11.
-CONFIDENTIALITY OF REPORTS.
-Operating Agency shall keep confidential all reports, information and data received, prepared or assembled pursuant to performance hereunder.
-Such information shall not be made available to any person, firm, corporation or entity without the prior written consent of the County. - 12.
+- 12. TERMINATION FOR FAILURE TO COMPLY WITH FEDERAL AND COUNTY LOBBYIST REQUIREMENTS.
+Failure on the part of the Operating Agency and/or its Lobbyist(s) to fully comply with said Federal and County Lobbyist requirements shall constitute a material breach of the Contract upon which the County may immediately terminate this Contract, and the Operating Agency shall be liable for any and all damages incurred by the County and/or any federal agency as a result of such breach - 13.
+CONFIDENTIALITY.
+The Operating Agency shall keep confidential all reports, information and data received, prepared or assembled pursuant to performance hereunder.
+Such information shall not be made available to any person, firm, corporation or entity without the prior written consent of the County.

+The Operating Agency shall develop and implement procedures to ensure:

+- (a.)
+The confidentiality of records pertaining to any individual provided with assistance ; and - (b.)
+That the address or location of any assisted housing will not be made public, except to the extent that this prohibition contradicts a pre-existing privacy policy of the Operating Agency. - 14.
 SAFETY STANDARDS AND ACCIDENT PREVENTION.
 The Operating Agency shall comply with all applicable federal, state and local laws governing safety, health and sanitation.
-The Operating Agency shall provide all safeguard safety devices and protective equipment and take any other needed actions, as its own responsibility, as reasonably necessary to protect the life and health of employees on the job, the safety of the public and personal and real property in connection with the performance of this Contract. - 13.
+The Operating Agency shall provide all safeguard, safety devices and protective equipment and take any other needed actions, as its own responsibility, reasonable necessary to protect the life and health of employees on the job and the safety of the public and to protect property in connection with the performance of this Contract. - 15.
 SEVERABILITY.
-In the event that any provision herein contained is held to be invalid, void, or illegal by any court of competent jurisdiction, the same shall be deemed severable from the remainder of this Contract and shall in no way affect, impair or invalidate any other provision contained herein.
-If any such provision shall be deemed invalid due to its scope of breadth, such provision shall be deemed valid to the extent of the scope of breadth permitted by law.

-- 14. INTERPRETATION.
-No provision of this Contract shall be interpreted for or against either party because that party or that party's legal representative drafted such provision, but this Contract is to be construed as if both parties drafted it hereto. - 15.
+In the event that any provision herein contained is held to be invalid, void, or illegal by any court of competent jurisdiction, the same shall be deemed sever able from the remainder of this Contract and shall in no way affect, impair or invalidate any other provision contained herein.
+If any such provision shall be deemed invalid due to its scope of breadth, such provision shall be deemed valid to the extent of the scope of breadth permitted by law. - 16.
+INTERPRETATION.
+No provision of this Contract is to be interpreted for or against either part because that party or that party's legal representative drafted such provision, but this Contract is to be construed as if both parties drafted it hereto. - 17.
 WAIVER.
 No breach of any provision hereof can be waived unless in writing.
-Waiver of breach of any provision herein shall not be deemed to be a waiver of additional breaches of the same provision or breach of any other provision herein. - 16.
+Waiver of any one breach of any provision shall not be deemed to be a waiver of any breach of the same or any other provision hereof. - 18.
 PROGRAM EVALUATIONS AND REVIEW.
-The County will monitor, evaluate and provide guidance to the Operating Agency in the performance of the CDBG Program.
-Reviews will focus on the extent to which planned CDBG Program has been implemented and measurable goals achieved effectiveness of program management, and impact of the program.
+Operating Agency shall make available for inspection during the term of this contract and for a period of five (5) years thereafter its performance, financial and all other records pertaining to performance of this Contract to authorized County personnel, and allow said County personnel to inspect and monitor its facilities and program operations, including the interview of Operating Agency staff and program participants, as required by the County.